Leader-board/OA-and-Interviews/Application experiences/2021-22/Microsoft/UK New Grad.md

 They now have an unreliable way of sending short messages to one another.
 What system could they set up so that they can reliably send each other messages of any length?
 </blockquote>

-One important aspect is that they asked many "competency" questions (simply SJT/situational judgement questions) which I found hard to answer and I think I did poorly there.
+One important aspect is that they asked many "competency" questions (simply SJT/situational judgement questions) which I found hard to answer (considering that they didn't want to clarify) and I think I did poorly there.
+To give a couple of examples:

+* a question was asked about whether I worked with UX/user-interface design and my experience with it - I don't do UX design!
+* which Microsoft product would I most change - the problem I found was that the wording implied that a Microsoft product was broken, making me really confused.

 ### The failure notification